City of Yakima response to COVID-19

 - When responding to EMS aid calls, Yakima Fire Department firefighters are wearing personal protective equipment, including N95 masks and gowns.

-- All Yakima Transit buses continue to operate as normally scheduled.
+- Yakima Transit buses operate as normally scheduled.
 Bus passes and tickets can be purchased at the Transit Center, calling 575-6175 (passes will be mailed if ordered via telephone) or at Wray’s Grocery Stores in Yakima.
 To protect passengers and drivers, Yakima Transit continues daily disinfection procedures in all its vehicles and facilities.
+Passengers are required to wear masks in accordance with federal requirements.

 Precautions you can take